JoeBuildsStuff/My-Nextjs-Supabase-Starter-App/README.md

 #### UI Libraries
 - **Radix UI**: Includes components like Dialog, Tooltip, Accordion, and more (`@radix-ui/react-*`).
 - **cmdk**: Command menu for React applications.

+#### Typography
+- **tailwindcss-typography**: TailwindCSS plugin for typography.
+Wraps the content in a `prose` class to apply the typography styles to common html elements

 #### Utilities
 - **clsx**: Utility for conditionally joining class names.